fbpx

 Synopsis: After getting into a serious car accident, a TV director discovers an underground sub-culture of scarred, omnisexual car-crash victims who use car accidents and the raw sexual energy they produce to try to rejuvenate his sex life with his wife.

-Why it was booed: No, not controversial Best Picture winner Crash, the other one.
-Now considered to be one of David Cronenberg’s best films, Crash often finds itself on ‘Best Films of the ’90s’ round ups… now.
+No, we’re not talking about the controversial Best Picture winner Crash, the other one.
+Considered to be one of David Cronenberg’s best films, Crash often finds itself on ‘Best Films of the ’90s round ups… now.

 Synopsis: A murder inside the Louvre, and clues in Da Vinci paintings, lead to the discovery of a religious mystery protected by a secret society for two thousand years, which could shake the foundations of Christianity.